dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/ci_cd_deployment.md

 # CI/CD and Deployment

-This document covers the process we followed setting up Continuous Integration and Continuous Deployment (CI/CD) pipelines to streamline application updates and maintain consistency.
+This document covers our process to set up Continuous Integration and Continuous Deployment (CI/CD) pipelines to streamline application updates and maintain consistency.

 ---